Last Updated on July 18, 2025 by George Pavlopoulos

 In the list of the famous women of Bleibtreustrasse, one could also add Molly Bloom.
 Of course, she is not a real person but a fictional character in the novel Ulysses by James Joyce.
 There is, however, a reference in Joyce’s book where the main character, Leopold Bloom, reads in a newspaper an advert about a company planning to cultivate eucalyptus trees in Israel.

-The fruitful Orient is in Ulysses a strong symbolism about the happy wedding.
+In Ulysses, the fruitful Orient is a potent symbol of the happy wedding.
 However, the Bleibtreustrasse itself doesn’t seem to make such promises.
 Tilla Durieux split up with her first husband, the painter Eugene Spiro, shortly after their marriage.
 They married in 1904, the year that Ulysses takes place.

 Read my other articles about Berlin here.